 - Lifestyle changes

 Radiation Therapy Concerns

-If you have questions about the use of radiation in therapy, ask our staff members, who aim to discuss radiation therapy with you throughout the process.
+If you have questions about the use of radiation in therapy, ask your care team.
+We can walk you through the process.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.